Comparing invariant-mass spectroscopy of 8B with ab initio predictions: RESULTS

 The spectrum generated by vetoing the 7/2$^-$ intermediate state, Fig.~\ref{fig:Inv_pahe3}(c), shows the presence of a state at $\approx$8.2~MeV and, with much lower yield, another state at $\approx$5.4-MeV peak.
 The red curves in Figs.~\ref{fig:Inv_pahe3}(b) and \ref{fig:Inv_pahe3}(c) are joint fits to these experimental spectra where the shape of the background contribution is discussed in Appendix~\ref{sec:mixpHe3a}.
 The intrinsic line shapes are from $R$-matrix theory for sequential decay of isolated resonances \cite{Kalanee:2013}.
 The 6.1-MeV state, see Fig.~\ref{fig:Inv_pahe3}(b), is taken to decay by $p$-wave proton emission to the $^{7}$Be(7/2$^-$) resonance whose intrinsic line shape is taken from Ref.~\cite{Charity:2025}.
-The other states were treated as $^{3}$He decays through an $^5$Li(g.s.) intermediate (see later).
+The other states were treated as $^{3}$He decays through a $^5$Li(g.s.) intermediate (see later).
 The intrinsic line shape of $^5$Li(g.s.) is taken from the $R$-matrix parameters of \cite{Woods:1988}.

-The peak parameters from the fit are listed in Table~\ref{tbl:paHe3} as well as results from fitting the other two data sets.
+The peak parameters from the fit are listed in Table~\ref{tbl:paHe3} as well as results from fitting the other two datasets.
 The $\approx$5.4 and $\approx$8.2-MeV states sit on large backgrounds and the fitted widths are very sensitive to the shape of the background distribution assumed in the fit (discussed in Appendix~\ref{sec:mixpHe3a}) and hence have large uncertainties.
 In addition to this contribution, the quoted uncertainties also include contributions from the uncertainties in the energy calibrations and the statistical error in the fitting process.
-There is no evidence for the $\approx$5.4 and $\approx$8.2-MeV peaks in the $^{13}$O data set.
+There is no evidence for the $\approx$5.4 and $\approx$8.2-MeV peaks in the $^{13}$O dataset.

-It is possible the 8.2~MeV state in the $p$+$^3$He+$\alpha$ channel and the 8.4-MeV peak in the 2$p$+$^6$Li channel are branches on the same state as their centroids and widths are quite similar (see Tables \ref{tbl:2pLi6} and \ref{tbl:paHe3}).
-The lack of an observation of the $\approx$8.2-MeV peak in the $p$+$^3$He+$\alpha$ channel from the $^{13}$O data set is not significant as this resonance would be difficult to discern above a significantly increased background.
-Relative to the expected yield for this resonance, the background in the $p$+$^3$He+$\alpha$ channel has increased by a factor of 50 in the $^{13}$O data set compared to the $^9$C data sets.
+It is possible the 8.2~MeV state in the $p$+$^3$He+$\alpha$ channel and the 8.4-MeV peak in the 2$p$+$^6$Li channel are branches on the same state because their centroids and widths are quite similar (see Tables \ref{tbl:2pLi6} and \ref{tbl:paHe3}).
+The lack of an observation of the $\approx$8.2-MeV peak in the $p$+$^3$He+$\alpha$ channel from the $^{13}$O dataset is not significant because this resonance would be difficult to discern above a significantly increased background.
+Relative to the expected yield for this resonance, the background in the $p$+$^3$He+$\alpha$ channel has increased by a factor of 50 in the $^{13}$O dataset compared with the $^9$C datasets.